tosu-dev/tosu-dev/README.md

 My portfolio website : https://tosu-dev.github.io/tosu-portfolio/

 ## Presentation ✨
-Hello there, my name is Théo Constant and I'm a young passionate junior developer.
+Hello there, my name is Théo Constant and I'm a young french passionate junior developer.

 I started programming in middle school.
 My brother passed on his passion for computers to me.
 The very first time I code was in VBS thanks to a random youtube video I saw on how to do a little game.
 I just copied the code from the description and test it.
 Then I started to do a lot of tiny projects in Scratch, and I used to annoy my math teacher by showing him those projects.